Robust subspace clustering: Introduction. Introduction

-In many problems across science and engineering, a fundamental step is to find a lower dimensional subspace which best fits a collection of points taken from a high-dimensional space; this is classically achieved via Principal Component Analysis (PCA).
-Such a procedure makes perfect sense as long as the data points are distributed around a lower dimensional subspace, or expressed differently, as long as the data matrix with points as column vectors has approximately low rank.
-A more general model might sometimes be useful when the data come from a mixture model in which points do not lie around a single lower-dimensional subspace but rather around a union of subspaces.
+In many problems across science and engineering, a fundamental step is to find a lower-dimensional subspace which best fits a collection of points taken from a high-dimensional space; this is classically achieved via Principal Component Analysis (PCA).
+Such a procedure makes perfect sense as long as the data points are distributed around a lower-dimensional subspace, or expressed differently, as long as the data matrix with points as column vectors has approximately low rank.
+A more general model might sometimes be useful when the data come from a mixture model in which points do not lie around a single lower-dimensional subspace but rather around a union of low-dimensional subspaces.
 For instance, consider an experiment in which gene expression data are gathered on many cancer cell lines with unknown subsets belonging to different tumor types.
-One can imagine that the expressions from each cancer type may span a distinct lower dimensional subspace.
+One can imagine that the expressions from each cancer type may span a distinct lower-dimensional subspace.
 If the cancer labels were known in advance, one would apply PCA separately to each group but we here consider the case where the observations are unlabeled.
+Thus, the goal in such an example would be to separate gene expression patterns into different cancer types if possible.
 Finding the components of the mixture and assigning each point to a fitted subspace is called subspace clustering.
 Even when the mixture model holds, the full data matrix may not have low rank at all, a situation which is very different from that where PCA is applicable.